- Forms and Instructions

 Following submission of the citizenship application, if travel plans cannot be deferred, you may submit a fully completed passport application along with all supporting documentation as well as your/your child's proof of travel, such as a confirmed and paid itinerary or an airline ticket, and the receipt confirming submission of the proof of citizenship application as supporting documentation to assess the case.
 Our passport examiners will assess your case and determine the necessity of issuing a limited validity passport to meet you/your child’s travel needs.

 For new born children who have not been issued any proof of citizenship, the proof of Canadian citizenship from one of the parents is required in addition to all other supporting documents.
 Please note that a Limited Validity Passport can only be issued to children aged below two (2) years old who have no proof of Canadian citizenship.

-My child is less than six (6) months old and does not have an original birth certificate issued by the National Statistics Office (NSO)?
+My child is less than six (6) months old and does not have an original birth certificate issued by the Philippine Statistics Authority (PSA)?
 How do I comply with the birth certificate requirement?

-For children under six (6) months old, a birth certificate issued by the Local Civil Registrar is acceptable provided it has been authenticated by the National Statistics Office (NSO).
+For children under six (6) months old, a birth certificate issued by the Local Civil Registrar is acceptable provided it has been authenticated by the Philippine Statistics Authority (PSA).